palantir/conjure-verification/docs/verification_client.md

 Using the generator and runtime that are being tested:
 1. generate server bindings for services found in the verification-client-api IR (`verification-client-api.conjure.json`).
-1. Implement all the test services mentioned in the table under [workflow](#workflow).
+1. Implement all the test services mentioned under [Types of test cases][].
 Every endpoint should have exactly one argument and one return type.
 The implementations should just return the argument.

 #### Test harness